NamJeongkuk/ref_main/.github/ISSUE_TEMPLATE/rockhopper-bug_report.md

 ---
-name: Lighthouse Bug report
+name: Bug report
 about: Create a report to help us improve
 title: ''
-labels: Lighthouse, bug
+labels: bug
 assignees: ''

 ---